 Arms and legs went every which a way as I struggled to the surface, burst through the water, gulped for air, clutched onto Butter, and determined not to ever do that again.
 No matter what Cousin Wayne called me.

 In life we face challenges that scare us.
-We climb high ladders away from the safety of the known, and jump off into the abyss of the unknown.
+We climb high ladders away from the safety of the known and jump into the abyss of the unknown.

-If Butter hadn’t been waiting for me in the water, who knows?
+If my brother hadn’t been waiting for me in the water, who knows?
 I may not have jumped.
 Knowing he was there to help if I got into trouble, gave me the confidence to step off that platform.

 Have you ever jumped into a lake from a high platform?
 If so, did you do it a second time?